-A diet product’s worth depends on whether it actually helps people lose weight.
-Let’s find out if Synedrex really works.
-We needed to learn as much as possible about the ingredients, side effects, clinical support and customer service.
+A diet product’s worth depends on whether it helps people lose weight.
+Let’s find out if Synedrex works.
+We needed to learn as much as possible about the ingredients, side effects, and clinical support.
 We also took a long, hard look at customer experiences.
-We processed and condensed to give you the info you need.
+We broke it all down and condensed it to give you the info you need.

 What is Synedrex?

 First off, Synedrex is a thermogenic supplement supposedly helping to boost metabolism and burn fat.
 The ingredients are methylxanthine, methylpentane citrate, sulbutiamine, sandalwood extract, yohimbine, alpha lipoic acid, and poly-thyronine.
 The company recommends not taking more than two capsules per day.
 The small container means there’s no trouble taking them on the go.

-The company behind Synedrex, Metabolic Nutrition, started business online in 1997.
+The company behind Synedrex, Metabolic Nutrition, started the business online in 1997.
 Trusted retailers and the official website sell the supplement.
 We like that the ingredients are available for the dieter and that we found some positive comments, but read on…

 Synedrex Side Effects – “Do You Need to Worry?”

 The first negative we found was with Synedrex side effects, which could be associated with methylxanthine.
 “No dieter wants to feel shaky and jittery after taking a product,” says our Research Editor.
 “You can have increased energy and metabolism without the problems.”

 As one dieter puts it, “The side effects while on it included excessive sweating, jitters and insomnia.”